KaniuBillows/traitor/docs/README.md

 When a node receive a request, for example the `Run` request.It stores it in the database first, then adds it to its own schedule.
-After that, other nodes in the cluster will be notified through the **Pub-Sub mode** of redis
+After that, other nodes in the cluster will be notified through the **Pub-Sub mode** of redis.Then the task state will sync to other nodes.

+If there is a node offline, or there is a problem with connection to redis, the **active nodes set** will not contain that problem node.So there will not be any task load distribution to the problematic nodes.

+From the point of view of the problematic node,node request hash ring ,but get an error, so the hash ring is just empty.The time-wheel is still ticking,but when the node try to execute the task,the consistent hashing result is never allowed that because it's empty.

+If the node could back online,the heartbeat will recover too,other nodes in the cluster can also perceive it.The task load distribution return to work,each node will figure out whether the task should be executed by itself.

+If a new node add into the cluster the process is also similar.

+So you don't need to worry about witch node is the request you should send to.
-So you can set up a load balancer, such as `nginx`, to provide a unified API entry for the traitor cluster.
+You can set up a load balancer, such as `nginx` to provide a unified API entry for the traitor cluster, because the nodes in the cluster do not distinguish between master and slave.

 # Plugin Development